jpizquierdo/qrcodegen/README.md

     docker-compose up -d --build
     ```

-## Usage - Docker Compose

-1. Start the bot by running the Docker container:

-    ```sh
-    docker compose up -d --build
-    ```

-2. Open Telegram and send a message to your bot with a URL.
+4. Open Telegram and send a message to your bot with a URL.
 The bot will respond with a QR code image.

-## Usage - docker run
+#### Usage - docker run
+If you prefer to use docker run sentence and build the image yourself follow the these steps:
 1. Build the image from Dockerfile:
     ```sh
     docker build -t qrcode_generator_bot .